 You don’t need a very big backpack for hikes like this one in Singapore.
-There is no need to carry many extra clothes, and you will basically use it only for food and drinks, rain jacket or umbrella, sunscreen, phone and wallet, and potentially a pair of binoculars or extra lenses for your camera.
-A raincover* is very useful in the heavy downpours of Singapore, if you backpack doesn’t come with one.
+There is no need to carry many extra clothes, and you will basically use it only for food and drinks, rain jacket* or umbrella*, sunscreen, phone and wallet, and potentially a pair of binoculars* or extra lenses for your camera.
+A rain cover* is very useful in the heavy downpours of Singapore, if your backpack doesn’t come with one.
 We often share a backpack between us.
 Any comfortable day pack suffices, like a great Osprey day pack:

 Osprey Men’s Talon 22 Hiking Backpack on Amazon*.

 Check out the complete list of hiking gear needed for Singapore:

 From the Bukit Timah Visitor Centre, it is only a short stroll to the viewpoint of the Hindhede Quarry Lake.
 It is quite beautiful due to the rocky cliffs and their reflections on the water, an unexpected sight in Singapore.
 From there you wind your way back to the main road again, this time heading onto the Rail Corridor.